mtask/digitalocean-tk/README.md

 ##digitalocean-tk

-Toolkit for managing DigitalOcean's Virtual Private servers, also known as Droplets.
+Toolkit for managing Digital Ocean's Virtual Private servers, also known as Droplets.

 Tested with Python2.7 on Debian.

 ###Features:

- - List all your Droplets with name, id, region, image and status info.
+ -List all your Droplets with name, id, region, image and status info.

- - Reset Droplets root password.
+ -Reset Droplets root password.

- - Powermanaging: Turn on/off and reboot Droplets.
+ -Powermanaging: Turn on/off and reboot Droplets.

- - Take and restore snapshots.
+ -Take and restore snapshots.

 ###Depencies: